Chilcote11/eZoo/README.md

 ## Tools and Frameworks Used

-Developed using Eclipse, Maven, PostgreSQL, HTML & CSS (bootstrap, mostly) JSPs, and JDBC for data access objects
+Developed using Eclipse, Maven, WildFly Server (JBoss), PostgreSQL, JavaServer Pages, and JDBC for data access objects

-Recently upgraded to use Spring and Hibernate instead of JDBC, greatly simplifying the data access layer
+Recently upgraded to use Spring and Hibernate frameworks, greatly simplifying the data access layer

 Currently implementing Spring Framework’s MVC and security features, Log4J for logging, and JavaScript to improve JSPs

 ## Deployment Instructions

 To run this application, you'll need Java8 or later, Eclipse, Wildly server, and PostgreSQL.
-- Instructions for installing these technologies can be found in SETUP.docx
+- Instructions for installing these tools can be found in SETUP.docx
-- Once installed, CONFIG.docx can be used to link these technologies together
+- Once installed, CONFIG.docx can be used to link everything together

-You'll also need Maven 3 if running anything after version 1 (branch: eZoo100)
+You'll also need Maven 3 if running anything after version 1 (`branch: eZoo100`)
 - Be aware that version 2 is still in development, so some functionality may not yet be implemented